 I think the Jaguars need help on defense more than they need another running back.

-Ashton Jeanty Mock Draft Projection
+Ashton Jeanty Draft Projection

 I predict Ashton Jeanty will be drafted by the Chicago Bears with the 10th overall pick.